7 Energy Saving Tips to Keep You Cozy This Winter

 When it’s icy outside, we step inside to shake off the cold, but keeping our homes heated can be very costly and energy intensive.
 Try these winter energy saving tips to reduce your heating bills this winter.

 Don’t resign yourself to sitting in the cold just yet!
 You can have a warm, toasty winter without spending a fortune or helping to heat the planet beyond its comfort level.
-During the winter weekends, check for opportunities to use these tips and improve your energy saving efforts.
+During the winter weekends, check for opportunities to use these energy saving tips and improve your home’s efficiency.
 One of the simplest ways you can stay cozy and save energy is to inspect your house for drafts sneaking in from the outside.